 Under previous state workers’ compensation laws, employees who suffered a stroke or heart attack caused by work-related stress could not hold their employers liable.
 Under the new law, employers can be held liable if it can be proven that an employee’s heart problems were caused by work-related stress.

 Have you suffered a work-related injury?
 If so, contact the dedicated attorneys at Armstrong & Vaught, P.L.C. at once.
 Let us stand by your side and fight for the workers’ compensation benefits you deserve after a workplace injury.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.